ntung/toy-robot-simulator-in-java/README.md

 2. The initial position could be any position.
 3. New commands could be also interesting.
 4. Support for multiple players: find the optimised route to reach the destination position earliest.
+5. Develop a GUI and add an optional argument in the `main()` method to launch the program in graphic mode.

 ## Licence
 This program is under MIT Licence.
 Read [LICENCE](LICENCE) for more information.